Cais/bns-corner-logo/readme.txt

 * To use like a "fixed position" plugin:
 1. Use the checkbox beside "Use like a Plugin?"
-2. Choose the corner of the display from the dropdown box.
+2. Choose the corner of the display from the drop-down box.
 3. Click "Save"

 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/